 Buffalo Man Pleads Guilty to Drug Charges Involving Perry Housing Projects

-BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Eric Ross, 24, of Buffalo, New York, pleaded guilty to conspiracy to possess with intent to distribute 280 grams or more of cocaine base within the Perry Housing Projects before Chief U.S. District Judge William M. Skretny.
-The charge carries a mandatory minimum penalty of 10 years in prison, a maximum of life, and a $10,000,000 fine.
+BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Darnell Brown, 30, of Buffalo, N.Y., pleaded guilty to conspiracy to possess with intent to distribute 280 grams or more of cocaine base within the Perry Housing Projects before Chief U.S. District Judge William M. Skretny.
+The charge carries a mandatory minimum penalty of 10 years in prison, a maximum of life and a $10,000,000 fine.

-“A year ago, we stated that we would not permit anyone to threaten the safety and security of people living in public housing,” said U.S. Attorney Hochul.
-“Thanks to this prosecution, children are now safe to play both inside and outside the Perry apartments, while residents can live in peace knowing that Eric Ross and others who sold drugs in these units have been convicted.”
+“As we stated before we will not permit anyone to hurt the safety and security of people living in public housing,” said U.S. Attorney Hochul.
+“Thanks to this prosecution, children are now safe to play both inside and outside the Perry apartments, while residents can live in peace knowing that Darnell Brown, Eric Ross and others who sold drugs in these units have been convicted.
+We will continue the success of this case by bringing additional cases against remaining City gangs in the near future.”

-Ross was arrested in April 2013 along with 12 others including Tyshawn Bradley, 28, and Nannette Brown, 45, both of Cheektowaga, New York; and Darnell Brown, a/k/a D, 29; Dallas McLamore, a/k/a Ice, a/k/a Dal, 29; Brandon Atkins, a/k/a YB, 27; Tashawn Gay, 23; Melvin Tucker, a/k/a Hoff, 24; David Varner, 55; Latifah Donaldson, a/k/a LaLa, 22; Tara Robinson, a/k/a Coek, 24; and Phayon Redmond, a/k/a Booper, 28, all of Buffalo.
-Ross is the second defendant to be convicted.
-The fact that a defendant has been charged with a crime is merely an accusation, and the defendant is presumed innocent until and unless proven guilty.
+Brown was arrested in April 2013 along with 12 others including Tyshawn Bradley and Nannette Brown both of Cheektowaga, N.Y., Darnell Brown, a/k/a D, 29, Dallas McLamore, a/k/a Ice, a/k/a Dal, Brandon Atkins, a/k/a YB, Tashawn Gay, Melvin Tucker, a/k/a Hoff, David Varner, Latifah Donaldson, a/k/a LaLa, Tara Robinson, a/k/a Coek, and Phayon Redmond, a/k/a Booper, all of Buffalo.
+Brown is the third defendant to be convicted.
+The fact that a defendant has been charged with a crime is merely an accusation and the defendant is presumed innocent until and unless proven guilty.

 The plea is the culmination of an investigation on the part of the Federal Bureau of Investigation Safe Streets Task Force, the New York State Police, under the direction of Major Matthew Renneman, and the Buffalo Police Department, under the direction of Commissioner Daniel Derenda.